OpenConext/Mujina/README.md

   Mock Identity and Service Provider using OpenSAML
 </pre>

-Mockoleth
+Mujina
 =========

-Mockoleth mocks a SAML2 Identity and Service Provider.
+Mujina mocks a SAML2 Identity and Service Provider.
 Almost all characteristics of either the IdP or SP can be configured on-the-fly using a REST API.
 This approach removes the need for special test configuration sets in your set-up.
 Thus, Mockoloth makes testing your stack a breeze!
 Mockoloth can be used in combination with test suites like Selenium or Jmeter to automate authentication testing for your applications.

 Features